|

 • Digital meat thermometer Always cook to temp, not time!

-How to Make The Best Smoked Ribeye Cap Steaks
+How To Make The Best Smoked Ribeye Cap Steaks

 Chef Jenn’s Tips